-To help it do this, sat-nav, live traffic and topography data are all called on.
-You can also prioritise the petrol engine if you want to save battery power for urban running later in your journey.
+To help the car do this, sat nav, live traffic and topography data are all called on.
+You can also prioritise the petrol engine if you want to save battery power for urban running later in your journey, using Hold mode.
 Elsewhere, the A8 is as impressive a large luxury car as it has always been, remaining uncannily quiet inside regardless of which power source you're using, how fast you're travelling or what type of road you're passing over.
 In terms of ride quality, the soft suspension means there’s some body lean in corners, but it's well controlled.
 The A8’s adaptive air suspension dealt with imperfections on the largely smooth German tarmac we tested it on very well.

-These niggles aside, the A8 hybrid seems entirely fit for purpose as a hugely comfortable, classy and (relatively) environmentally friendly way of transporting VIPs and dignitaries around.
-For a more detailed look at the Audi A8 hybrid, read on for the rest of our in-depth review...
+A few niggles aside, the plug-in hybrid A8 seems entirely fit for purpose as a hugely comfortable, refined, classy and (relatively) environmentally friendly way of transporting VIPs and dignitaries around.
+For a more detailed look at the car, read on for the rest of our in-depth review...